 Parents frequently express anxiety about their children developing cavities at an early age despite brushing their teeth regularly.
-We realise that dental cavities (tooth decay) are a multifactorial disease that is caused by a combination of factors, including poor oral hygiene, a high-sugar diet, and others.
+We realize that dental cavities (tooth decay) are a multifactorial disease that is caused by a combination of factors, including poor oral hygiene, a high-sugar diet, and others.
 Thus, it is important to visit the dentist to maintain oral hygiene.
-However, you can visit Dr. Sween Kathuria– she is one of India’s most well-known cosmetic dentists.
+However, you can visit Dr. Sween Kathuria– she is one of India’s most well-known cosmetic dentists in Delhi.

 Cavities in Children and Babies: What Causes Them?

 As previously stated, many variables affect a child’s probability of developing cavities.
 Although it is beyond the scope of this article to address all of these factors – and identifying all of the factors that cause tooth decay is still a work in progress – we will explore some of the essential ones below.

 Bacterial Colonisation in the Mouth